tanghaibao/goatools/README.rst

 This package contains a Python library to

 - process over- and under-representation of certain GO terms, based on Fisher's exact test.
-Also implemented several multiple correction routines (including Bonferroni, Sidak, and false discovery rate).
+With numerous multiple correction routines including locally implemented routines for Bonferroni, Sidak, Holm, and false discovery rate.
+Also included are multiple test corrections from `statsmodels <http://www.statsmodels.org/stable/index.html>`_:
+  FDR Benjamini/Hochberg, FDR Benjamini/Yekutieli, Holm-Sidak, Simes-Hochberg,
+  Hommel, FDR 2-stage Benjamini-Hochberg, FDR 2-stage Benjamini-Krieger-Yekutieli, FDR adaptive Gavrilov-Benjamini-Sarkar, Bonferroni, Sidak, and Holm.
 - process the obo-formatted file from `Gene Ontology website <http://geneontology.org>`_.
   The data structure is a directed acyclic graph (DAG) that allows easy traversal from leaf to root.